-In the literature, in-depth interviews are generally recommended to be conducted after some time has passed since a traumatic event to obtain more reliable data.
-Therefore, data collection was planned to occur at least 4 weeks after students had left the disaster area, returned to university, and had their basic needs met.
-Nursing students who experienced the earthquake, were away from the disaster zone for at least 4 weeks, had their basic needs fulfilled, and volunteered were included in the study.
-Students who did not experience the Kahramanmaraş earthquake or did not volunteer were excluded.
+In the literature, it is suggested that in-depth interviews should not be conducted immediately after a traumatic event or situation, and while there is no specific timeframe, it is generally believed that more reliable data is obtained as the effects of trauma diminish.18 Therefore, it was thought that data collection would be more reliable after students had moved away from the disaster area, returned to university for formal education, and had their basic needs such as nutrition and shelter adequately met for at least 4 weeks.
+In this context, nursing students who had experienced the earthquake and who had been away from the disaster area for at least 4 weeks, had their basic needs met, and volunteered to participate in the research were included in the study.
+Students who neither experienced the Kahramanmaraş earthquake nor volunteered for the research were excluded from the study.